andreas0x41/coding-tutorial-obsidian/content/Python/1 General/4 Comments.md

 1
 ```

-# Multiline Comments
+# Docstrings/Multiline Comments
-If you want to have a bigger commented documentation and don't want to put a `#` in front of every single line, you can use a multiline comment.
-Everything between three double quotes `"""` is interpreted as a comment, even if it is over multiple lines.
+If you want to have a bigger commented documentation and don't want to put a `#` in front of every single line, you can use a docstring.
+Everything between three double quotes `"""` is interpreted as a docstring, so basically a multiline comment.

 ```python
 print(1)